8 Detoxification Tips

 How can you support your body’s natural detoxification process?
 It’s simpler than you think!

-I’m going to skip the part where we decrease your toxic load from decreasing alcohol consumption, avoiding medicine known to be hard on the liver and focusing on things like increasing use of non-toxic products, glass containers, and supporting your immune function with anti-inflammatory, nutrient-dense food.
+I’m going to skip the part where we decrease your toxic load from decreasing alcohol consumption, avoiding known toxic exposures from products with a Prop 65 warning, and increasing use of EWG green products, reducing plastic in your life and moving towards glass containers, as well as supporting your immune function with antioxidant-rich nutrient-dense food.
 I hope that’s obvious!
 But, another way we can reduce our toxic load is to support our body’s ability to detoxify naturally.
 Because, let’s face it, no one is perfect.

 “The liver is the largest internal digestive organ of our body, which is indispensable in many essential physiologic processes and vulnerable to be impaired by a wide variety of factors, such as toxins, microorganisms, metabolic products, circulatory materials and neoformations.” [source]